compoundingeffects/bigpictureschool/astrophysics.md

 On Earth, we mostly notice gravity as the force that keeps our feet on the ground.
 But on the scale of space, gravity is the dominant force shaping everything.
 The rule is simple: any two objects with mass pull toward each other.
 The heavier and bulkier the objects, and the closer together they are, the stronger the pull.

 This one straightforward idea explains a stunning range of things.
 In space, there are vast clouds of gas and dust — not heavy individually, but spread across such enormous distances that their combined mass adds up to something significant.
 Gravity slowly pulls this material together, and given enough time — millions of years — that process builds stars, planets, and galaxies.

-And once those structures exist, gravity keeps shaping them — pulling planets into orbit around stars, binding billions of stars together into galaxies, and organizing those galaxies into the vast cosmic web that gives the universe its large-scale structure.
+Once those structures exist, gravity keeps shaping them — pulling planets into orbit around stars, binding billions of stars together into galaxies, and organizing those galaxies into the vast cosmic web that gives the universe its large-scale structure.
 Gravity is the architect of the cosmos.

 ## Stars: nuclear furnaces in the sky